Circulations in the global South: Ethnographic explorations of globalized exchanges

 APAD International Conference

+After the Roskilde conference in 2018, devoted to mobility and migration, APAD proposes for its 2021 edition to focus on the multiple forms of large-scale circulation of goods, ideas, techniques, information, and models that increasingly cross the Global South and link it to the rest of the world.
 We want to discuss the contribution of the anthropology of development to the fields and themes that are at the heart of the “global turn” in the social sciences.
-How does the anthropology of development take into account the dynamics of globalization?
+How does the anthropology of development consider the dynamics of globalization?

 APAD Conference is organized with the Faculty of Social Sciences